cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 Written in python 3.5

 Necessary packages
   - TensorFlow          V1.12.0: Implementation Deep Learning and Data pipeline.
-TensorFlow 1.12 has to be used because of some incompatibilities of the \textit{tf.Data} class implementation of our code to newer Versions of TensorFlow
+TensorFlow 1.12 has to be used because of some incompatibilities of the tf.Data class implementation of our code to newer Versions of TensorFlow
   - Numpy               V1.16.4: Evaluation and array calculation
   - Pillow              V6.0.0: Python Image Library (PIL) fork.
 Loading and storing images.
-  - elasticdeform.tf    V0.4.6: For elastic deformation within the \tf Data-Pipeline [https://github.com/gvtulder/elasticdeform/tree/master/docs/source]
+  - elasticdeform.tf    V0.4.6: For elastic deformation within the TensorFLow Data-Pipeline [https://github.com/gvtulder/elasticdeform/tree/master/docs/source]
   - h5py                V2.9: For importing variables from Caffe models
   - SimpleITK           V1.2.4: For loading an storing .mha-Files
   - matplotlib          V3.0.3: For some test functions